bernardtaubert/srch/README.md

 - Implement a more intuitive color picker.
 - Highlight the searchstring in the results (a switch to richtext is needed).

-## Contact

-If you find any bugs, please contact me at srch.bughunting(at)googlemail.com.

 ## Compiling

 The application is compiled with